What is RECA?

 • Extending coverage to communities exposed to nuclear waste in Missouri, Alaska, Tennessee, and Kentucky.

 On March 7, 2024, this bill passed in the Senate with a vote of 69-30.
+It was never scheduled for a vote in the House, and RECA expired in July 2024.

 About Us